jatinkumar1999/picker_instagram/README.md

 ## Getting Started

-A Flutter package for picking images or the videos or both from the Gallery.
+A Flutter package for selecting images, videos, or both from the gallery.

 Usage